Melak12/react-modular-boilerplate/CONTRIBUTING.md

 * The `main` branch is just a snapshot of the latest stable release. **Do not submit PRs against the `main` branch.**
 * Atomic code contribution looks something like this:
-    * Checkout from upstream `develop`.
+    * Checkout from upstream `dev`.
     * Work on your fork in dedicated branch.
-    * When you're ready to show results - create PR against upstream `develop` and add a developer for review.
+    * When you're ready to show results - create PR against upstream `dev` and add a developer for review.
 You can ping said developer to speed things up ;).
 * It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

 * Good stuff to add in your pull request: